Skip to main content

 Create an InlineArray with uninitialized memory.

-var uninitialized_array = InlineArray[Int, 10](unsafe_uninitialized=True)
+Example: mojo var uninitialized_array = InlineArray[Int, 10](uninitialized=True)

 Args:

-__init__(inout self: Self, *, owned unsafe_assume_initialized: InlineArray[UnsafeMaybeUninitialized[ElementType], size, 0])
+__init__(out self, *, owned unsafe_assume_initialized: InlineArray[UnsafeMaybeUninitialized[ElementType], size])

 Constructs an InlineArray from an InlineArray of UnsafeMaybeUninitialized.